apache/struts-site/source/plugins/tiles/index.md

 ---

 # Tiles Plugin
+{:.no_toc}

+* Will be replaced with the ToC, excluding a header {:toc}

 Tiles is a templating framework designed to easily allow the creation of web application pages with a consistent look and feel.
 It can be used for both page decorating and componentization.

 The Tiles plugin allows actions to return Tiles pages.

 ## Features

-+ Supports Tiles in Freemarker, JSP, and Velocity
+- Supports Tiles in Freemarker, JSP, and Velocity

-+ Provides annotations to keep tiles.xml short and put definitons into actions
+- Provides annotations to keep tiles.xml short and put definitons into actions

 ## Usage

 The following steps must be taken in order to enable tiles support within your Struts2 application:

 1. Include the struts-tiles-plugin as a dependency in your web application.
 If you are using maven2, the dependency configuration will be similar to:

 ```xml